 Each state has unique wrongful death civil laws.
 Arizona’s official definition of the civil tort of wrongful death is to kill another person through an act of neglect, default, or wrongdoing.
 You will be able to file a wrongful death claim in Arizona if your loved one could have filed a personal injury claim for the same accident.

-At David Shapiro Law, PLLC, we understand that wrongful death claims arise in various ways in Tempe and throughout Arizona.
+At Shapiro Law Team, we understand that wrongful death claims arise in various ways in Tempe and throughout Arizona.
 Anytime the careless, negligent, or intentional actions of another individual or entity cause the death of somebody else, the at-fault party must be held accountable for their actions.

 Our Tempe wrongful death lawyers regularly help family members who have lost a loved one due to the following: